gkapfham/codepalousa2021-presentation-tada/slides.md

   }
 </style>

-- Provides a clear means by which to compare functions
+- Provides a clear means by which to compare programs
 - Does not depend on the hardware or software configuration
 - Yet, often requires precise mathematical reasoning skills